 Originated in the wartime and made by hand, the simple rubber sandals symbolize the modesty of beloved President Ho Chi Minh that accompanied him throughout the country.
 The sandals have been popularized in Vietnam as they are weather-proof and convenient.
 Creped into a little alley that just fit for one person to get in to visit the home of the workshop of a 70-year-old artisan who has considered making rubber sandals as a traditional craft.
 Engage with him to find out how to make a rubber sandal from special materials such as old car and airplane tire.
 Try to create your sandals under his guidance and bring them home as a unique souvenir.

 Today, go on a 1-hour drive south of Hanoi to discover the hidden treasures of Vietnam's traditional craft villages.
 Our journey begins from a picturesque village, where the legendary conical hat has been meticulously handcrafted for generations.
 Wander through the winding, narrow streets of the lively village, offering an authentic glimpse into the sights and sounds of rural Northern life.
-Then, stop to visit the ancient communal house, a timeless symbol of the village's rich heritage.
 Through this immersive experience, you will meet a family that is well-known in the village for their exquisite conical hats and get to see every step of the process firsthand.

 After breakfast depart for a 2.5- hour journey to Ha Long Bay.
 Declared a World Heritage Site by UNESCO in 1994, Ha Long Bay covers an area of 43,400 ha and includes over 1,600 islands and islets, most of which are uninhabited and untouched.
 Ha Long (literally “where the dragon descends into the sea” in Vietnamese) is world-renowned for its spectacular seascape of limestone pillars complemented by its biodiversity.